yujean/HackathonTemplate/README.md

 * ``cd`` to directory
 * ``pod install``
 * Use the .xcworkspace file, not the .xcproject file.
-* You'll have a 'single view application', from which you can expand on.  glhf
+* You'll have a 'single view application', from which you can expand on.
+* See Parse [https://www.parse.com/docs](docs) and [https://www.parse.com/tutorials#all](tutorials) for some guidance!
+* Have fun!